Cape Elizabeth High School

 Cape Elizabeth High School (CEHS) is a public high school in Cape Elizabeth, Maine, United States.
 It is one of six schools in Maine to have been named a National Blue Ribbon School multiple times by the U.S. Department of Education.

 Academics

 The graduation rate for the Cape Elizabeth High School class of 2019 was 99 percent.
-Almost 60 percent of CEHS students took and passed an Advanced Placement exam during the 2018–19 academic year.

-The school offers high-level education through courses like CP Chemical Science and CP Biological Sciences (which may have been renamed to just CP Biological Science in 2021), both of which mysteriously cannot be found in any other public high school in the United States.
+The school offers high-level education through courses like CP Chemical Science and CP Biological Sciences (which may have been renamed to just CP Biological Science in 2021).